konradzagozda/xray-ecs-demo/README.md

 # X-RAY demo

-Demo project presenting how to use XRAY with flask application.
+Demo project presenting how to instrument your with flask application with XRAY.
-With X-Ray you can measure latencies within and outside your distributed system.
-It provides info about:
+With X-Ray you can measure latencies within and outside of your distributed system It provides info about:

 - requests / min made to and from each component